Fastest women’s marathon

 Following on from Roger Bannister’s historic four minute mile, in 2010, Ashrita Furman put his own spin on running the same distance, setting the record for the fastest mile run in swim fins.
 He made his way around the track in a speedy 7 minutes, 56 seconds, which makes this mile run record all the more impressive when you consider that his feet were more than twice their usual length.

 The fastest man in the world rightly deserves a place on this list of running world records.
 At the 2009 World Championships, Bolt took the athletics world by storm when he ran the 100m in an astonishingly fast 9.58 seconds.
 During that race, the Jamaican sprinter reached peak speed of 27.44 mph.
-Bolt secured his place in the running history books at the 2016 Olympics, completing the ‘triple triple’ - three gold medals in three separate Olympic games.
+Bolt secured his place in the running history books at the 2016 Olympics, winning three gold medals in the 100m, 200m and 4x100m races - taking his overall Olympic gold medal count to eight.

 Tallest costume worn in a marathon